Content is the King, but social listening tools are his Army.

 For a second switch your place with the person you would like to reach out with your content.
 Create a list of terms and phrases you think they might use to talk about a problem you are looking to solve with your post.
 An excellent idea is to try Google Trends to identify your key terms.
 For example, let’s say I want to promote this article on effective content distribution tactics supported with social listening tools.

 With Google Trends, I can see that the term “content distribution” is more popular in searches than “content promotion”.

 Interact with your Audience

-All I have to do then is enter the selected term that refer to my post into the Internet monitoring tool, find relevant online conversations and interact with the audience while recommending the content I want to promote.
+All I have to do then is enter the selected term that refer to my post into the media monitoring tool, find relevant online conversations and interact with the audience while recommending the content I want to promote.
 Not to sale-y though, all with an enthusiastic and helpful attitude!
 An unbelievable advantage of this tactic is…time.
 As social monitoring gives you an instant access to the online conversations in real time, you can react straight away, leaving the potential competitors far behind you.

 Reach out to Influencers

 Influencer marketing involves connecting to and building a mutually beneficial relationship with an influencer in a given niche.
 This tactic works unbelievably well and brings measurable effects in a long-term perspective.
 Some of the benefits you get from influencer marketing are: